CLI Reference

 dirstringNoOptional path to the project directory.
 Defaults to the current directory.

 Purchases a phone number and stores it in guava.toml.
-On the next deploy, the number is available to your code via the GUAVA_AGENT_NUMBER environment variable.
+On the next deploy, the number is injected into your sandbox as the GUAVA_AGENT_NUMBER environment variable.

 guava conversations list